stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   Words of sadness and parting were brief; and James, whose blue eyes were misty, scarcely saw the gaunt clinic-man as the gate to the street was at last opened to him.
-But when it slammed to behind him he heard that blood-curdling chuckle he had come to recognise so well, and knew that Surama was there&mdash;Surama, whom Georgina had called her brother&rsquo;s evil genius.
+But when it slammed to behind him he heard that blood-curdling chuckle he had come to recognise so well, and knew that Surama was there--Surama, whom Georgina had called her brother's evil genius.
 Walking away with a firm step, Dalton resolved to be watchful, and to act at the first sign of trouble.